Pandemonium14/ExoLoader/README.md

 Mod for I Was a Teenage Exocolonist that makes adding custom characters easier.

-Uses BepInEx to inject the code (included in the releases)
+Uses BepInEx (https://github.com/BepInEx/BepInEx)to inject the code (included in the releases)

 Current features:
 - Adding a character to the list without modifying the Chara.tsv file (easier + more compatible)